|Unless otherwise noted, courses may be taken without prerequisites.|

 Many non-US cultures have long, distinguished histories which can be traced ultimately to a common origin.
 This course examines the evolution of these cultures through the use of archaeological and paleoanthropological data, which ranges from 4 million years ago to the time of recorded history.
 Topics include the emergence of culture, the spread of human populations throughout the world, the origins of agriculture, and the rise of civilizations.
 The persistence of hunter/gatherer and other small-scale societies into the 19th and 20th centuries is also investigated.Mode: Lecture/Seminar and on-line learning sections.

 F S SS.
 Core: WI.

 A review of theoretical approaches to cultural anthropology.
 Designed for anthropology majors, but useful for students in other social sciences and the humanities.
 Emphasis on contrasting points of view and on the relationship between research methods and theoretical positions.Mode: Lecture/Seminar.

 0124.
 Fundamentals of Archaeology (3 s.h.)

 F S SS.

 An introduction to the theories and methods used in archaeological anthropology.
 Topics include excavation techniques, analysis of material remains, and reconstruction of ancient cultural patternsMode: Lecture/Seminar.

-An introduction to evolutionary theory and its applications to understanding the biology of past and present human populations.
-Includes basic genetics, the genetics of human groups, and genetic models used to explain human biological variability and change.
+An introduction to the biological study of human populations, past and present.
+The biological characteristics of human populations are studied in terms of their adaptive significance.
+Includes basic genetics and the genetics of human groups.
 A review of modern human skeletal/muscular anatomy is followed by consideration of evolutionary changes in human lineage.
-Concludes with lectures on evolutionary aspects of human development, and an evolutionary perspective on epidemiology.
+Concludes with lectures on human growth and aging, human physiology, and human demography.

 Prerequisite: Anthropology R060, C061, or equivalent.